ClickHouse/ClickHouse/docs/en/query_language/system.md

 ## RELOAD CONFIG {#query_language-system-reload-config}

 Reloads ClickHouse configuration.
-Used when configuration is stored in zookeeeper.
+Used when configuration is stored in ZooKeeeper.

 ## SHUTDOWN {#query_language-system-shutdown}